autonomouslogic/eve-ref/docs/src/datasets/reference-data.md

 | Tournament rule sets            |                     | `fsd/tournamentRuleSets.yaml`          |                                |                                   |
 | Universes                       |                     | `fsd/universe`                         |                                |                                   |

-* _The ESI filenames refer to the names in the ESI dump, minus the language suffix._
+* _The ESI filenames refer to the names in the ESI scrape, minus the language suffix._

 ## Data structure